Contact Us Today (424) 372-3112

 Perhaps we could argue you owned the property or had other rights to it under a lease or other contract.
 Maybe you had a lawful right to possess, repossess, or otherwise take and dispose of the property.

-Through negotiation, it might be possible to get the charges reduced or even dismissed.
+Through negotiation, it might be possible to reduce or even dismiss the charges.
 Perhaps we could convince the prosecution not to file formal criminal charges before the first court date (DA reject).

-Cron, Israels & Stark is located in Los Angeles County and we provide legal representation across Southern California.
-We offer a free case evaluation via phone or use the contact form.
+Cron, Israels & Stark is located in Los Angeles County, but we provide legal representation throughout Southern California.
+We offer a free case evaluation via phone or contact form.

 Related Content: